mal/vim-pastemode/readme.md

 Adds an additional mode to the Insert key to allow cycling through:

 #### INSERT
- *   Normal insert mode
+ *   Normal insert mode, displaying line numbers etc if set

 #### INSERT (paste)
- *   Disables autoindenting for external pasting
+ *   Disables autoindenting and line numbers (for easy copying out of terminals)

 #### REPLACE
- *   Normal replace mode
+ *   Normal replace mode, displaying line numbers etc if setu